mobfox/MobFox-Android-SDK/README.md

 You can also change the location and dimensions of banner ads by altering the parameters passed in ```ShowMobFoxBanner_Android ```
 (0, 0, 320, 50) are the default.

+# Min Versions

+Minimal lighter versions of the SDK core can be found [Here](https://github.com/mobfox/MobFox-Android-SDK-Core-Lib/wiki/Minimal-Versions)